 5. Apply early

-This is the most important FAFSA tip I can offer.
-The earlier you apply, the more aid you can receive.
-Plus, you'll get it out of the way quickly and can go back to focusing on your studies.
+This is one of the most important FAFSA® tips I can offer.
+The earlier you apply, the more financial aid you may be able to receive.
+Plus, you'll get this “to-do” item out of the way and go back to focusing on your studies.

 More time equals more opportunities to make a plan to pay for college including more time to apply for scholarships.